dumux/dumux/examples/1ptracer/README.md

 # One-phase flow with random permeability distribution and a tracer model

 ## Problem set-up
 This example contains a contaminant transported by a base groundwater flow in a randomly distributed permeability field.
 The figure below shows the simulation set-up.
 The permeability values range between 6.12e-15 and 1.5 e-7 $`m^2`$.
 A pressure gradient between the top an the bottom boundary leads to a groundwater flux from the bottom to the top.
 Neumann no-flow boundaries are assigned to the left and right boundary.
-Initially, there is a contaminant concentration at the domain bottom.
+Initially, there is a contaminant concentration at the bottom of the domain.

  <img src="img/setup.png" width="500">

 ## Model description
 Two different models are applied to simulate the system: In a first step, the groundwater velocity is evaluated under stationary conditions.
 Therefore the single phase model is applied.
-In a second step, the contaminant gets transported based on the on the groundwater velocity field.
+In a second step, the contaminant gets transported based on the groundwater velocity field.
 It is assumed, that the dissolved contaminant does not affect density and viscosity of the groundwater and thus, it is handled as a tracer by the tracer model.
 The tracer model is then solved instationarily.

 ### 1p Model
 The single phase model uses Darcy's law as the equation for the momentum conservation:

 $` \textbf v = - \frac{\textbf K}{\mu} \left(\textbf{grad}\, p - \varrho {\textbf g} \right) `$

-With the darcy velocity $` \textbf v `$, the permeability $` \textbf K`$, the viscosity $` \mu`$, the pressure $`p`$, the density $`\rho`$ and the gravity $`\textbf g`$.
+With the darcy velocity $` \textbf v `$, the permeability $` \textbf K`$, the dynamic viscosity $` \mu`$, the pressure $`p`$, the density $`\rho`$ and the gravity $`\textbf g`$.

 Darcy's law is inserted into the continuity equation: